Aleyvs/Mapping_Earthquakes/README.md

 # Results

 Was able to show the map with three different views and three different layers showing important information for each earthquake.
-The maps can be toggled between:
+The layers can be toggled on or off depending on what the user wishes to see and the maps can be toggled between:

 street view:
 <img src="Earthquake_Challenge/Images/streetView.png" width="300">